 Hiring an experienced immigration attorney can help you determine if the I-212 Waiver is right for you.

-For more information on What is an I-601 Waiver, a free consultation is your next best step.
+For more information on What is an I-212 Waiver, a consultation is your next best step.
 Get the information and legal answers you are seeking by calling (281) 777-1236 today.

 To avoid having your case potentially denied, paying additional filing fees for the same application/petition, and/or spending months or years for a decision, please contact our office so we can help you with your case.

 Call For A Free Consultation*